How to Get a Business Visa?

-Business Visa Qualifications
+What are Business Visa Qualifications?

-Financial records must also be provided to prove that you have the funds to cover the costs of your stay in the United States.
+Financial records must also be provided to prove that you have the funds to cover the costs of your visit to the United States.
 Finally, you must prove that you have residence in a foreign country.
 This will show that you have a reason to return abroad.

 Visa Application Process

 Fill out the DS-160 form online to begin the application process.
-Before you submit the application, ensure that all the information is accurate, as you cannot make any changes once the form has been submitted.
+Before you apply, ensure that all the information is accurate, as you cannot make any changes once the form has been submitted.
 You will then have to pay the visa fee, which varies by the type of visa.

 At the VAC, you will have your photograph and fingerprints taken.
-You must have the appointment with the VAC before the appointment interview at the embassy or consulate.
+You must have an appointment with the VAC before the appointment interview at the embassy or consulate.
 After these appointments, you will likely receive your business visa in the mail.